Ordinance vs. ordnance

 An ordinance is a municipal or county law.
 Ordnance is a mass noun referring to military materials such as weapons, ammunition, equipment, and vehicles.

-Although ordinance and ordnance have no similarity in meaning in today’s uses, they both come from the Middle English ordinaunce, meaning to set in order.
+Although ordinance and ordnance now share no definitions, they both come from the Middle English ordinaunce, meaning to set in order.
 A third word, ordonnance, which still appears occassionally, began as a variant of ordinance but has since taken a meaning of its own—namely, the arrangement of parts in a building, picture, or literary work.

 Examples